QuickBooks Blog

 10. Net profit

-In accounting jargon, your net profit might also be referred to as net income or net earnings.
-And because it’s usually found on the last line of a company’s income statement, it’s often also called the bottom line.
+Your net profit might also be referred to as net income or net earnings, and since it’s usually found on the last line of a company’s income statement, it’s also often called the bottom line.

 To determine your net profit, you would subtract all your business expenses from your total sales revenue in order to determine just how much money your company has earned above and beyond the cost of producing and selling your product or service.
 Net profit is usually used to determine whether a business’s earnings are increasing or decreasing.